 I created World Tree Coaching to meet the needs of the expat community after years of supporting globally mobile people in a wide-array of settings.
 The transition has always felt like a calling – merging my background in education, corporate training, mental health and intercultural support.
 I cannot imagine a more suited path for my passions, beliefs, and world view than supporting people in finding a sense of home no matter where life takes them.

 I am incredibly grateful to be able to share this global adventure with my husband (whom I met while performing Shakespeare in another small Texas town) and three children (two boys and a girl).
 I am nurtured and sustained by their love and shared passion for a global life.
-And I still like to read, can’t resist picking up a basketball (although running, hiking and yoga are now more my speed), and will always choose nature over the indoors.
+And I still like to read, can’t resist picking up a basketball (although hiking and long walks in the forest are now more my speed), and will always choose nature over the indoors.

 My Professional Background